 If you’re interested in mobile real estate and want to know the potential for a commercial option, here are a few ideas for moving businesses from the REA Mobile Real Estate Pinterest Board!

-With a bit of maneuvering, a traveling hair salon is a great way to publicize a salon business and take your skill to the road.
+With a bit of maneuvering, a mobile hair salon is a great way to publicize a salon business and take your skill to the road.
 But beware, most customers probably don’t want haircuts while the bus is moving!
 Going to their home or gaining new clients from high trafficked areas is a sure fire way to grow your business.
 Offering clients the flexibility to do their hair “on-the-go” or at the time that is best for them, without the hassle of them driving to you could mean more appointments in your calendar.
-This is also a great option for the elderly that may have transportation issues.
+This is also a great option for the elderly that may have transportation issues… so a lof of pros on the mobile hair salon.

 Hipster, vintage, and boho fashion has never been more popular.
 If you’re talented at secondhand shopping, mending clothes, or making clothes, a traveling clothing store may be perfect for you.
 You can also sell hats, shoes, and jewelry to accessorize your shop.
 Mobile clothing stores work well when they are located near college universities, conferences or highly trafficked business areas.
 Allowing people to shop on their break or in between classes could mean more clothes sold daily.